arXiv/discussion/pdf-cdn.md

 427000 bytes/s for successful PDFs over a 1h window on 2022-10-28.

 ### Revisions
 Over the whole corpus about 50% of papers have revisions.
-Over the month of 2022-11 about 8% have revisions.
+About 8% of the articles submitted in 2022-10 had versions during the same month.

 ### Out of band changes
 There are infrequent changes made outside of the versioning